News Of The World

 Footage of the band tracking 'It's Late' and 'My Melancholy Blues' comes from the BBC sessions.
 At the time, they were planning on issuing an in-depth documentary narrated by presenter Robert Harris, which is also why they filmed some bits of the band allegedly working on 'We Are the Champions', which may have been a recreation rather than the actual sessions (the absence of Michael Stone being particularly suspicious).

 Speaking of 'We Are the Champions', the 24-track contents leaked online in August 2019.
 They contain some bits of 'It's Late' too, which probably ended up there by accident back in 1977.
 Stems for both 'Champions' and 'We Will Rock You' had been cracked from the videogame Rock Band 3 as they were both part of the Queen Extravaganza Pack 1 released on Tuesday 7th December 2010.
+'Get Down, Make Love' leaked in 22-track format (2 tracks were presumably used for data back then) since early 2008.

 - Monday 28th: Soon after having returned from the American/Canadian leg of the Races tour, Queen sign the Assignment Contract with Trident and agree on paying a £303,392.71 management debt.